claw-project/claw-language-specification/README.md

 #### Versions
 ##### Specification document
-The current specification can be found here:
+The current specification can be found here: [CLAW Specification](./claw_language_specifications.pdf)

 ##### Generating the specification document
 The specification is written using LaTeX.
 To generate the PDF document, you